Andrejs1979/games-neltify/src/pages/index.md

 blurbs:
   - text: >-
       Shop our great selection of hand-picked cars from the comfort of your home
     title: Shop with confidence
     image: /img/pixel.png
   - text: >
-      CARAGENTS Concierge will deliver your car to your home or office for a test-drive
+      CARAGENTS will deliver your car to your home or office for a test-drive
     title: Test-drive when and where you want
     image: /img/pixel.png
   - text: >-
-      Your CARAGENTS Concierge will bring all the paperwork to you and will help you every step of the way
+      Your CARAGENTS will bring all the paperwork to you and will help you every step of the way
     title: Finance and buy stress-free
     image: /img/pixel.png